akred/RTL88x2BU-Linux-Driver/README.md

 # USB 3.0 Support
 You can try use `modprobe 88x2bu rtw_switch_usb_mode=1` to force the adapter run under USB 3.0.
 But if your adapter/port/motherboard not support it, the driver will be in restart loop.
 Remove the parameter and reload the driver to restore.
 Alternatively, `modprobe 88x2bu rtw_switch_usb_mode=2` let\'s it run as USB 2 device.

-Notice: If you had already loaded the moduel, use `modprobe -r 88x2bu` to unload it first.
+Notice: If you had already loaded the module, use `modprobe -r 88x2bu` to unload it first.

 If you want to force a given mode permanently (even when switching the adapter across devices), create the file `/etc/modprobe.d/99-RTL88x2BU.conf` with the following content:
 `options 88x2bu rtw_switch_usb_mode=1`

+# Unload internal wifi card
+Some computer might boot with their internal driver wifi card.
+If you want to use by default the external USB wifi, you need to first unload the internal driver.
+To do so, you have to created a configuration file in :
+`/etc/modprobe.d/ath9k.conf`

+This file should contains you driver name to blacklist :
+`blacklist ath9k`

 # Debug